darkreactions/DRP/README.md

 uses a database migration tool called South which handles most schema migrations.
 First, modify the Django Model (in models.py) and save the file.
 Second, run the South command that detects model changes:
-"python manage.py schemamigration DRP --auto".
-Finally, perform the migration: "pyhton manage.py migrate DRP".
+`python manage.py schemamigration DRP --auto`.
+Finally, perform the migration: `python manage.py migrate DRP`.

+Note that if this is your first migration, you may need to "fake" an initial migration so South knows what fields to keep and what fields to change.

 Functionally, South re-creates any database tables that are modified and migrates the data in the old table over to the new table.
-There is more that goes on in the back-end of South (such as versioning and reverse-update control), but I leave that for the Documentation: http://south.aeracode.org/ .
+There is more that goes on in the back-end of South (such as versioning and reverse-update control), but I leave that to the [South Documentation.](http://south.aeracode.org/).

+***NOTE: South was EOL-ed since Django 1.7 will have [Migrations](https://docs.djangoproject.com/en/dev/topics/migrations/) built in.
+When we transition to 1.7, we'll most likely no longer need South.***

 **Database Backups**